zouharvi/mff-student/language_data_resources/questions.md

 - NEGRA - German newspaper, constituency
 - TIGER - Also German newspaper, improves upon NEGRA by e.g. relation/coordination annotation, constituency
 - BulTreebank - HPSG bulgarian, constituency
+- Universal Depenceincies - universal, depencency

 ### Describe two main types of syntactic trees used in treebanks.
 Dependency and phrase-structure trees.
+Nodes in dependency trees are words from the sentence, while in phrase structure trees they are only the leaves.

 ### What is a trace (in phrase-structure trees).
 Places in the PS tree in which the theory/grammar expects something, but is somewhere else.
+Also reffered to as syntactic movement.

 ### How do we recognize presence/absence of a dependency relation between two words (in dependency treebanking).
 kongruence - shodou gramatických kategorií